hasura/ndc-spec/rfcs/0011-no-paths-in-comparison-target.md

 If a connector supports "named scopes" then we can send IR which refers to columns in an outer scope.
 We can do this by adding a new optional `scope: Option<u8>` field to `ComparisonValue::Column`.
 The integer-valued scope refers to one of the enclosing scopes (outside an enclosing `EXISTS`): `1` refers to the immediately-enclosing scope, `2` refers to the next enclosing scope, and so on.

+## Alternatives

+### Disallow array relationships in `path`

+A simpler change is to only allow object relationships in `path`s.
+This is already the case for `path` in `OrderByTarget::Column`.

+We can disallow array relationships on the left-hand and right-hand sides independently, and we can also use capabilities to turn these features back on.

 ## Open Questions

 - Are there permissions use cases which we would lose, which we consider essential?